Paula Radcliffe: 2004 Athens Olympics

 Radcliffe did not compete in the London Marathon in 2004, but was the favourite to win a gold medal in the marathon at the Olympic Games in Athens.
 However, she suffered an injury to her leg just two weeks prior to the event and had to use a high dose of anti-inflammatory drugs.
 This had an adverse effect on her stomach, hindering food absorption.
 She ended up withdrawing from the race after 36 km.
 Five days later she started in the 10,000 metres but, still suffering from the effects of the marathon, retired with eight laps remaining.
 Radcliffe said "You go through bad stages in a marathon, but never as bad as that", "I've never before not been able to finish and I'm desperately trying to find a reason for what happened", "I just feel numb – this is something I worked so hard for."

+Additionally, Radcliffe, like many other athletes, complained about the very high temperatures that prevailed in Athens at the time of the Olympic games.

 Regarded as Great Britain's best gold medal hope in athletics, her withdrawal made headlines in the UK, with editorial stances ranging from support to negativity, with some newspapers deriding Radcliffe for 'quitting', rather than going on to finish the race.
 Television pictures showed Radcliffe in a clearly distressed state after dropping out of the marathon, being comforted by two friends from her early running days.